 This post may contain affiliate links.
 Please read our disclosure policy.

-a small bowl of cranberry sauce next to a red napkin.
+a small batch of homemade cranberry sauce in a dish.

 Why You’ll Love This Recipe